 This new Executive Brief in Becker’s Healthcare Review featuring Greeley’s Chief Credentialing Officer Sally Pelletier, CPMSM, CPCS, addresses the new and growing roles of advanced practice professionals (APPs) in healthcare today, including leadership roles within the organized medical staff and as service line leads.
 This article addresses credentialing, privileging, policy, and governance considerations around APPs… [Read More]

 6/14/2018 – Advanced Practice Professionals (APPs) have new and greater responsibilities in hospitals and medical practices across the US.
 Has your organization updated policies, processes, guidelines, and expectations to accommodate APPs in their new clinical and leadership roles?
 In this webinar, Sally Pelletier, CPMSM, CPCS, shares some key considerations and tips.
-Register Now!
+Watch Now!

 Is your organization struggling with physician engagement — getting physicians on the organized medical staff on board with scheduling imperatives, quality and cost initiatives, and management expectations?
 Maybe your organization has added a layer of medical directors who report to the administration and are meant to support physician leadership?
 While there are many ways medical… [Read More]